The Dangers of Privatizing the Law

 For some publishers, most of their revenue comes from services other than selling the codes.
 According to the ICC’s tax filings, 88% of its revenue comes from program services, including consulting, certification, and training.

-Stay informed about legislative developments, support organizations advocating for open access to laws, and share information about the importance of public access to legal standards.
+Stay informed about legislative developments, support organizations advocating for free unfettered laws, and share information about the importance of public access to legal standards.
 Write to your elected representatives to inform them of your position against the Pro Codes Act.